LastationVRChat/Lastation-Player-Tracker/README.md

 Other notable options would be `Alternative Role Name`, `Role Icon` and `Manual Usernames`.
 <br>You can read about what everything does in `Parts of a RoleContainer` below.

-# Parts of a RoleContainer:
+# Parts of the Framework:

 ## Variables